 - Treat yourself to a delicious dessert, like blackberry brulee or olive oil ice cream.

 How to Separate the Yolk from the White

 My Mom was a baker, so I grew up separating egg yolks for her recipes.
 However, if you’ve never done this before, no worries.
 I filmed a little video to show you three easy ways to get at those luscious yolks.
 One extra tip: they’re easier to separate when the eggs are cold:

-Photo credit for the egg photo at the top of the page: Joăo Estęvăo A. de Freitas via Wikimedia (creative commons).
+Credit: image at top of page from Joăo Estęvăo A. de Freitas via Wikimedia.